-Volunteer presence, especially in underserved locations, can make a real difference in a student life.
 Volunteers help foster students' interest in learning English as a language of international communication.
-Volunteers promote cross-cultural learning exchange through English language initiatives outlined in the MOES reforms including a greater emphasis on English instruction at a college level, facilitating regular teacher training events/clubs, supporting summer camps at all sites they serve, promote inclusive education and student-centered learning.
+Volunteers promote cross-cultural learning exchange through English language initiatives, emphasizing English instruction at a college level facilitating regular teacher-training events/clubs, and summer camps and promoting inclusive/special education and student-centered learning.

-Especially in the eastern and central regions of Ukraine, Volunteers will place a special focus on working with internally displaced people (IDPs).
-You will be able mainstream young people who are in institutions and help integrate internally displaced people into their new communities.
-Your work to encourage dialogue between young Ukrainians of all ethnic, social and economic groups will make Ukraine stronger.
+Volunteers will place a special focus on working with internally displaced persons (IDPs), especially in the eastern and central regions of Ukraine, helping to integrate young people and IDPs into their new communities and encourage dialogue between young Ukrainians of all ethnic, social, and economic groups.

-University Education Volunteers implement community projects, assist in establishing English language clubs and resource centers, and promote healthy lifestyle and volunteerism.
-Volunteers sometimes place a special focus on socially disadvantaged, special needs, and internally displaced people.
-In the summer, after regular teaching hours and during breaks you can run community English clubs, camps for literature, creative writing, etc. University Volunteers also hold career development workshops, women’s empowerment seminars, and speaking clubs.
+University Education Volunteers implement community projects, assist in establishing English language clubs, and promote healthy lifestyles and volunteerism.
+In the summer, Volunteers often use free time to run community English clubs, as well as camps for literature and creative writing.
+University Education Volunteers also hold career development workshops, women’s empowerment seminars, and speaking clubs.
 They often work in libraries, run debate clubs, and promote technology for development.

-As a University Education Volunteer, you will work at pedagogical universities/colleges or other educational establishments, and facilitate teacher professional development trainings at the In-Service Teacher Training Institutes.
-You will be teaching English, modeling communicative methodologies, and promoting critical thinking and problem solving skills.
-In addition, you will be sharing American culture and demonstrating values such as diversity, tolerance, and the open exchange of information.
+University Education Volunteers work at pedagogical universities/colleges or other educational establishments, and facilitate teacher professional development trainings at In-Service Teacher Training Institutes.
+Volunteers will be teaching English, modeling communicative methodologies, and promoting critical thinking and problem solving skills, in addition to sharing American culture and demonstrating values such as diversity, tolerance, and the open exchange of information.

-University Education Volunteer teach 18 academic hours/or nine pairs per week.
-You will teach six to nine groups of 12 to 20 students.
-Your students' ages will range from 15 to 23.
-For Volunteers placed at Teacher Training Institutes, your institution will usually provide periodic 2-3 week courses for teachers.
-Regular hours of operation are from 9:00 a.m. to 5:00 p.m.
-Your schedule and teaching load will be determined in collaboration with your colleagues.
-Students and teachers are trying to improve transparency in their education, and you can have a front row seat to this process.
-Ukrainian University students are hungry for a Western-style education, and eager to improve their English.
+University Education Volunteers teach 18 academic hours per week to six to nine groups of 12 to 20 students, typically ranging in age from 15 to 23.
+Volunteers placed at In-Service Teacher Training Institutes will usually be provided with periodic two to three week courses for teachers.
+Volunteers’ schedule and teaching load will be determined in collaboration with colleagues.
+Students and teachers are working to improve transparency in their education and you can have a front row seat to this process.
+Ukrainian University students are hungry for a western-style education and eager to improve their English.

 • Prior experience in organizing camps and/or extracurricular activities;